 6. You Won’t Improve Your Credit

-Choosing a cash advance over a personal loan adds to your credit card debt, which lowers your credit rating.
+Choosing a cash advance over a cash loan adds to your credit card debt, which lowers your credit rating.

 Other fast cash methods, like loans, improve your credit.
 You can borrow and then pay them off without worrying about the balance of the card.